 No Stumbling Block Expected At Clinton Hearing

 It's Morning Edition from NPR News.
-I'm Steve Inskeep.
+Good morning, I'm Steve Inskeep.

 And I'm Renee Montagne.
 With a new administration coming to power next week, the Senate this week is busy holding confirmation hearings.
 We'll hear about the prospective energy secretary in a moment.
 But first, Hillary Clinton is expected to have a fairly easy confirmation process to be the next secretary of state.
 Senators on the Foreign Relations Committee are promising, though, to quiz her about foreign donors to her husband's charitable foundation.
 And she'll get plenty of questions about the Middle East and other hot spots, as NPR's Michele Kelemen reports.

 MICHELE KELEMEN: When Hillary Rodham Clinton was formally nominated as secretary of state last year, she joked about how being a senator from New York helped prepare her for the job.

 INSKEEP: After all, New Yorkers aren't afraid to speak their minds, and do so in every language.

 KELEMEN: Being a senator may also make things go more smoothly for her today, as she's among friends and colleagues.
 Senator Clinton met with as many committee members as possible before the hearings.
 The message she's been sending is one of a new approach in foreign policy.

 INSKEEP: Our security, our values and our interests cannot be protected and advanced by force alone - nor, indeed, by Americans alone.
 We must pursue vigorous diplomacy using all the tools we can muster to build a future with more partners and fewer adversaries, more opportunities and fewer dangers for all who seek freedom, peace and prosperity.